 The new name we developed?
 Future Construct.

-The brand logo itself — formed out of a single line — shows a human figure again a landscape that forms a human profile on its side leading up to a structure that could a garage or any building.
+The brand logo itself — formed out of a single line — shows a human figure against a landscape that forms a human profile on its side leading up to a structure that could be a garage or any building.
 In short, it unifies people, land and real estate with one continuous stroke.
 The stars represent the hopes and aspirations of their investors and renters.